 OR any other way you feel will share your justification in the best way

 Each Salary Advice Group member will do their own self reflection based on what you have proposed.
-Each member will give you radically candid advice for consideration in the process.
+The Salary Advice Group will meet with your Lead Link to share what they have learned and to collect advice from them.
+It's important to note that the intention of this meeting is to share information, not to seek consensus.
+After the meeting, each member will give you radically candid advice for consideration in the process

 You can choose to follow the advice or stay with what you had originally proposed.
 The decision is ultimately yours.
 Once you make your decision, you need to communicate the decision with the salary advice group.
-In the rare case a salary advice giver has a conflict with your decision, they can declare a conflict and invoke the conflict resolution process to resolve the conflict.
+In the rare case a salary advice giver has a conflict with your decision, they can declare a conflict and invoke the conflict resolution process.